MicrosoftCloudEssentials-LearningHub/AI-900StudyGuide/AI-questions.md

 </details>

+## Q: Matching AI Workloads with Scenarios

+> Match the types of AI workloads to the appropriate scenarios.

+**Workload Types:**
+1. Anomaly detection
+2. Computer vision
+3. Knowledge mining
+4. Natural language processing

+**Scenarios:**
+1. Identifying fraudulent transactions in a banking system.
+2. Recognizing handwritten text in scanned documents.
+3. Extracting key information from a large collection of research papers.

+**Answers:**
+- [`Anomaly detection`] 1.
+Identifying fraudulent transactions in a banking system. `This is the correct answer because anomaly detection involves identifying unusual patterns that may indicate fraud.`
+- [`Computer vision`] 2.
+Recognizing handwritten text in scanned documents. `This is the correct answer because computer vision involves interpreting visual data, such as recognizing text in images.`
+- [`Knowledge mining`] 3.
+Extracting key information from a large collection of research papers. `This is the correct answer because knowledge mining involves sifting through large datasets to find valuable insights.`

+## Q: Ensuring Fairness in AI Systems

+> AI systems should ensure that decisions are made without bias and do not reflect prejudices from the data sets used to train the systems.

+**Options:**
+- [ ] A. Accountability. `This is incorrect because accountability involves ensuring that humans can override AI decisions and take responsibility for outcomes.`
+- [ ] B. Inclusiveness.  `This is incorrect because inclusiveness focuses on making AI accessible to all, including people with disabilities.`
+- [ ] D. Transparency. `This is incorrect because transparency involves making the AI system's decision-making process clear and understandable to users.`
+- [x] D. Fairness. `This is the correct answer because fairness involves ensuring that AI systems treat all people equally and do not reflect biases from the training data.`

+## Q: Ensuring Responsible AI Practices

+> You are developing an AI-based application.
+Which two principles should you follow to ensure responsible AI practices?
+Each correct answer presents part of the solution.

+**Options:**
+- [ ] A. Use a waterfall software development methodology. `This is incorrect because the development methodology does not directly relate to responsible AI principles.`
+- [ ] B. Avoid disclosing the use of AI-based algorithms for automated decision making. `This is incorrect because transparency is a key principle of responsible AI, and disclosing the use of AI is important for building trust.`
+- [x] C. Implement a process of AI model validation as part of the software review process. `This is the correct answer because validating AI models ensures they meet ethical and performance standards.`
+- [x] D. Establish a risk governance committee that includes members of the legal team, members of the risk management team, and a privacy officer. `This is the correct answer because having a risk governance committee ensures that AI practices are monitored and comply with legal and ethical standards.`

+## Q: Matching Microsoft AI Principles with Descriptions

+> Match each Microsoft AI principle with its corresponding description.

+**Principles:**
+1. Fairness
+2. Privacy and Security
+3. Reliability and Safety
+4. Transparency

+**Descriptions:**
+- [ ] A. The system should ensure that personal data is protected and only accessible to authorized users.
+- [ ] B. The system should operate as intended and be resilient to unexpected conditions.
+- [ ] C. The system should provide clear explanations for its decisions to users.
+- [ ] D. The system should treat all users equally, without bias.

+**Answers:**
+- [`Fairness`] D. The system should treat all users equally, without bias. `This is the correct answer because fairness involves ensuring that AI systems do not discriminate against any group.`
+- [`Privacy and Security`] A. The system should ensure that personal data is protected and only accessible to authorized users. `This is the correct answer because privacy and security involve safeguarding user information.`
+- [`Reliability and Safety`] B. The system should operate as intended and be resilient to unexpected conditions. `This is the correct answer because reliability and safety ensure that AI systems are dependable and secure.`
+- [`Transparency`] C. The system should provide clear explanations for its decisions to users. `This is the correct answer because transparency involves making AI systems and their decisions clear to users.`

+## Q: Identifying Microsoft AI Principles in Scenarios

+> Determine whether each of the following scenarios is an example of the Microsoft transparency principle for responsible AI.

+**Statements:**

+1. Providing users with detailed information on how their data is being used by an AI system.
+   - [x] Yes `This is correct because transparency involves making the AI system's data usage clear and understandable to users.`
+   - [ ] No `This is incorrect because providing detailed information on data usage aligns with the transparency principle.`
+2. Ensuring that an AI system can be overridden by human operators in critical situations.
+   - [ ] Yes `This is incorrect because this scenario aligns with the accountability principle, not transparency.`
+   - [x] No `This is correct because ensuring human override capability is related to accountability, not transparency.`
+3. Designing an AI system to be accessible to users with disabilities.
+   - [ ] Yes `This is incorrect because this scenario aligns with the inclusiveness principle, not transparency.`
+   - [x] No `This is correct because making AI accessible to users with disabilities is related to inclusiveness, not transparency.`

+## Q: Microsoft Guiding Principles for Responsible AI

+> When you design an AI system to recommend job candidates, the criteria used to make the recommendations should be clear and understandable.
+This is an example of which Microsoft guiding principle for responsible AI?

+**Options:**
+- [ ] A. Inclusiveness `This is incorrect because inclusiveness focuses on making AI accessible to all, including people with disabilities.`
+- [ ] B. Fairness `This is incorrect because fairness involves ensuring that AI systems treat all people equally and avoid biases.`
+- [ ] C. Privacy and Security `This is incorrect because privacy and security involve protecting user data and ensuring it is kept confidential.`
+- [x] D. Transparency `This is the correct answer because transparency involves making the AI system's decision-making process clear and understandable to users.`

+## Q: Microsoft Guiding Principles for Responsible AI

+> What are three Microsoft guiding principles for responsible AI?
+Each correct answer presents a complete solution.

+**Options:**

+- [ ] A. Innovation `This is incorrect because innovation, while important, is not one of Microsoft's guiding principles for responsible AI.`
+- [ ] B. Efficiency `This is incorrect because efficiency is not one of Microsoft's guiding principles for responsible AI.`
+- [ ] C. Profitability `This is incorrect because profitability is not one of Microsoft's guiding principles for responsible AI.`
+- [X] D. Inclusiveness `This is the correct answer because inclusiveness focuses on making AI accessible to everyone, including people with disabilities.`
+- [X] E. Fairness `This is the correct answer because fairness involves ensuring that AI systems treat all people equally and avoid biases.`
+- [X] F. Transparency `This is the correct answer because transparency involves making AI systems understandable and their decisions explainable.`

 ## Q: Identifying AI Techniques for Entity Extraction

 > Which AI technique is used to identify and classify specific entities such as names, dates, and locations within text?